Dates and timestamps

 overview

-JS Dates are represented by millisecond timestamps: the number of milliseconds since Jan 1st 1970, 00:00 UTC (Unix Epoch).
+JS Dates are represented by millisecond timestamps: the number of milliseconds since Jan 1st 1970, 00:00 UTC time (Unix Epoch).

 read the timestamp